 Viewpoint by Volker Boege

-Toda Peace Institute issued this article, and it is being republished with their permission.
+This article was issued by the Toda Peace Institute and is being republished with their permission.

 IDN is the flagship agency of the Non-profit International Press Syndicate.